 Emtricitabine (em-trye-SYE-ta-been), Tenofovir Disoproxil Fumarate (ten-OF-oh-vir dye-soe-PROX-il FUE-ma-rate)

 Treats HIV infection.
-Also used to reduce the risk of HIV infection in adults who are at high risk.
-This medicine does not cure HIV or AIDS, but combinations of drugs may slow the progress of the disease.
+Also used to reduce the risk of HIV infection.
+This medicine does not cure HIV.

 TruvadaThere may be other brand names for this medicine.